zznop/ich/README.md

 ## Desciption

-ich (Instrumented Crash Harness) is a Linux crash harness that uses a combination of ptrace debugging and code injection techniques to instrument and monitor debuggee processes with the goal of detecting certain classes of bugs.
+ich is a Linux crash harness that uses a combination of ptrace debugging and code injection techniques to instrument and monitor debuggee processes with the goal of detecting certain classes of bugs.

 ## Building